-Each semester, the Academic Affairs Committee (AAC) reviews and discusses the SQE Committee recommendations and decides on any necessary action plan for each student.
+Each semester, the Academic Affairs Committee reviews and discusses the SPDR Committee recommendations and decides on any necessary action plan for each student.
 The AAC has four options regarding a decision to approve the student for continuation in the program:

-1. Approval for Continuance: If the AAC approves the student for continuance, the student receives this notice on their Student Performance Review Feedback Form.
+- 1. Approval for Continuance: If the AAC approves the student for continuance, the student receives this notice on their Student Performance Review Feedback Form.
 The form indicates they are either meeting or exceeding expectations in all areas.
 Student Performance Review Feedback Forms are uploaded into the students online academic file and students are emailed notice when they are online for review.

-Should a student have questions, they are encouraged to contact their advisor.

-2. Dismissal: If the AAC determines that there is a problem that warrants dismissal, the AAC will issue a letter of dismissal to the student.
+Should a student have questions, they are encouraged to contact their advisor. - 2.
+Dismissal: If the AAC determines that there is a problem that warrants dismissal, the AAC will issue a letter of dismissal to the student.
 The student's advisor will schedule a meeting to discuss this dismissal with the student following the AAC meeting.
-This meeting will be conducted by the student's advisor, and will include the Dean/Assistant Dean of the School of Counseling and the student.

-3. Advisor Follow Up: If the AAC determines there is a mild or moderate concern with a student, the committee will recommend that the student's advisor meet with the student to discuss the observed concern.
+This meeting will be conducted by the student's advisor, and will include the Dean/Assistant Dean of the School of Counseling and the student. - 3.
+Advisor Follow-Up: If the AAC determines there is a mild or moderate concern with a student, the committee will recommend that the student's advisor meet with the student to discuss the observed concern.
 A concern is categorized as "mild" or "moderate" based on the current semester ratings and cumulative ratings for the student.
 The advisor and student will set up an informal plan to address the concern and check back as needed.
-The emerging concern will be noted on the Student Performance Review Feedback Form.

-4. Remediation: If the AAC determines that there is a significant concern which is not sufficient to warrant dismissal at that time, a Student Remediation Plan will be developed.
+The emerging concern will be noted on the student's Student Performance Review Feedback Form. - 4.
+Remediation: If the AAC determines that there is a significant concern in a given semester, or a consistent pattern of concerns over time, which are not sufficient to warrant dismissal, a Student Remediation Plan may be developed.
 A concern is categorized as "significant" based on the current semester and cumulative ratings for the student.
 In instances of significant clinical concern, the letter and remediation plan will be written by the Dean/Assistant Dean of Clinical Affairs.
-In instances of significant interpersonal concerns, the Dean of Students will write the remediation plan.
-In instances of significant academic concerns, the Dean/Assistant Dean of Counseling will write the plan.
+In instances of significant dispositional concerns, the Office of Student Affairs will write the remediation plan.
+In instances of significant academic concerns, the Dean/Asst.
+Dean of

+School of Counseling will write the plan.
 For students with a significant concern, a dean and the student's advisor will meet with the student to communicate the concern and proposed Student Remediation Plan.
-The concern will be noted on the Student Performance Review Feedback Form and be included in their online academic file, along with a copy of the Student Remediation Plan.
+The concern will be noted on the student's Student Performance Review Feedback Form and included in their online academic file, along with a copy of the Student Remediation Plan.
 (If the significant concern is a clinical one, copies of all forms will also be kept in the student's clinical file.)